mesosphere/dcos-commons/frameworks/cassandra/dashboards/README.md

 3. In Prometheus UI, click on a "Graph" button, and in the "Expression" field, enter "org_apache_cassandra_" and check that Cassandra metrics are collected into Prometheus.

 4. To import a dashboard, go to Grafana UI and in the left toolbar click on a plus sign - "Import".
-Click on a "Upload .json file" button, choose a json file and click "Import".
+Click on a "Upload .json file" button, choose a json file according to DC/OS version and click "Import".

 5. Dashboard will be opened and you can see charts and metrics.